WayGo12/WayGoApp/WayGo-Apps/README.md

-# WayGO-ML
+# WayGO-MD

-Repository for Machine Learning Waygo Apps
+Repository for Mobile Development Waygo Apps

 ## About

-WayGO-ML is a repository dedicated to developing machine learning applications for Waygo.
-It contains datasets, machine learning models, notebooks, and Flask applications.
+WayGO-MD is a repository dedicated to developing mobile applications for Waygo.

 ## Repository Structure

-The repository is organized as follows:

-- **Dataset**: This directory contains the machine learning datasets used for training and evaluation.
-- **Flask**: Here, you can find Flask applications that utilize machine learning models, as well as materials for integrating machine learning, cloud computing, and mobile development.
-- **Notebook**: This directory contains Jupyter Notebook files with machine learning code and experiments.
-- **Model**: The machine learning models are stored in this directory.
-- **requirements.txt**: It lists the Flask requirements for running the applications.

 ## Getting Started

-To get started with the WayGo-ML project, follow these steps:
+To get started with the WayGo-MD project, follow these steps:

 1. Clone the repository: `git clone https://github.com/WayGo12/WayGoApp.git`
-2. Navigate to the `WayGo-ML` directory: `cd WayGo-ML`
+2. Navigate to the `WayGo-MD/Android` directory: `cd WayGo-MD/Android`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Explore the different directories and files to understand the structure of the project.
+3. Explore the different directories and files to understand the structure of the Android project.
-5. Refer to the documentation and README files within each directory for more specific instructions on running the applications and experiments.
+4. Refer to the documentation and README files within each Android-related directory for more specific instructions on running the applications and experiments.

 ## Contributions